Cyprus Startup Visa: The Entrepreneurs’ Guide

 5. Business-friendly regulatory and legal structure (Cyprus Law largely based on English Common Law)

-Application Process & Evaluation for Cyprus startup visa:
+Application Process & Evaluation for Cyprus Startup Visa Scheme:

 1. The Start-Up shows sufficient development (scaling-up):